svrxjs/svrx-docs/en/contribute/plugin.md

 ### publish && running

-When try to publish package by `npm publish`， we will find it fails. beacuse `svrx-plugin-hello-world` has beed published by [offical team](https://github.com/svrxjs/svrx-plugin-hello-world)
+There'll be a failure when trying to publish it by `npm publish`. beacuse `svrx-plugin-hello-world` has beed published by [offical team](https://github.com/svrxjs/svrx-plugin-hello-world)

 So we skip this step and try the plugin directly